tissue25/GOS-Screenshots/README.md

 # GOS-Screenshots

+Most of the screenshots has become outdated after the update 2025112100.
+However the main features and functions remain the same.

-Screenshots of [GrapheneOS](https://github.com/GrapheneOS).
+~~Screenshots of [GrapheneOS](https://github.com/GrapheneOS).
 All screenshots are taken on the release 2025102300.
-Some sections such as Duress password is missing because it prevents screenshots.
+Some sections such as Duress password is missing because it prevents screenshots.~~

 # Screenshots